operator-framework/rukpak/docs/provisioner-spec.md

 ## Requirements

-1. A provisioner _must_ define one or more globally unique names for the `Bundle` and `BundleInstance` controllers it runs.
+1. A provisioner _must_ define one or more globally unique names for the `Bundle` and `BundleDeployment` controllers it runs.
 2. A provisioner _should_ use its unique controller names when configuring its watch predicates so that it only reconciles bundles and bundle instances that use its name.
 3. A provisioner is not required to implement controllers for both bundles and bundle instances.
-   - There may be use cases where a `Bundle` provisioner fetches a bundle in one format and converts it to another format such that a different `BundleInstance` provisioner can be used to install it.
+   - There may be use cases where a `Bundle` provisioner fetches a bundle in one format and converts it to another format such that a different `BundleDeployment` provisioner can be used to install it.
    - There may also be use cases where different provisioners exist for to provide implementation variations for the same bundle formats.
 For example, two different provisioners that handle plain manifest bundles: one that performs "atomic" upgrades and one tha performs eventually consistent upgrades.